AloPress/term/README.md

-# Nutiseadmete oskussõnastik
+# Mobile Glossary

-Nutiseadmete oskussõnastik on projekt mille eesmärk on eestistada nutiseadmete valdkonnaga seotud terminoloogiat. https://alopress.github.io/term/

-Projekti eesmärk on jõudumööda lisada sõnu järgmistest valdkondadest
+A project aiming to gather a comperhensive glossary about various mobile related fields. https://alopress.github.io/term/

+Currently trying to cover the following:
-- Seadme haldus
+- Mobile forensics
-- Kriminalistika
+- Mobille security
-- Küberturvalisus
+- Mobile development
-- Tarkvara arendus
+- Telecommunications
-- Telekommunikatsioon
+- Operating system
-- Operatsioonisüsteem
+- Mobile hardware
+- MAM, MDM and EMM

+Invaluable resources to the project are NIST publications and TechTarget Definitions.